mihneacojocaru/react-redux-toolkit/README.md

 };

 //these are the actions that we call through the dispatch function inside of our component
-//we can definde more objects for diffrent functions inside of our actions reducer
+//we can define more objects for different functions inside of our actions reducer
 //this replaces the classic way of writing a SWTICH-CASE reducer const reducers = {
   colorChanger: (state, action) => {